Iceland's currency struggles to regain people's trust

 "The banks lost the trust of the Icelandic people - and this means that we lost faith in the krona," he explains.

 "So why not have an alternative that is not controlled by the government - it might be better than the krona.
-Aurorocoin hasn't got the flow the currency needs yet but I think it has the potential."'We're broke'
+Aurorocoin hasn't got the flow the currency needs yet but I think it has the potential."

 When the banks crashed, disposable income here fell by a quarter and 20,000 jobs were lost - a sizeable number in a country of only 320,000 people.